min2ha/ukwa-site/content/target/23917/index.en.md

   "subject": "Ebola Outbreak, West Africa 2014"
 }

-# Controversial ‘healer’ who claims he can cure Ebola and AIDs will appear at conference

 Article on a conference planned in Seaford featuring a man who claims he can cure Ebola